Nakama-Partnering-Services/nakama-guides/3-devops_strategies.md

 [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) + [smart commits](https://support.atlassian.com/jira-software-cloud/docs/process-issues-with-smart-commits/).

 Conventional commits are enforced for local commits with a git commit-msg hook.
-Smart commits should be developer responsability.
+Smart commits should be developer responsibility.

 On PR title upon completion, the same convention should be applied to take advantage of automatic `CHANGELOG.md` generation and Jira Integration.
-It is developer responsability to ensure that the PR title upon completion if following convention commits + smart commits convetions.
+It is developer responsibility to ensure that the PR title upon completion if following convention commits + smart commits conventions.

 Examples: